havisdino/discrete-VAE/README.md

 # discrete-VAE
-A disrete Variational Autoencoder for image generation
+A discrete Variational Autoencoder for image generation